 The walls of the Haile Homestead, one of Florida’s last antebellum homes, are covered in the thoughts, notes, and general scribbling of the eccentric clan.

 Built in 1856 using enslaved laborers, the home sat on the family’s 1,500-acre cotton plantation known as Kanapaha.
-The plantation successfully operated for decades, before the house and land was left dormant sometime in the 1930’s.
+The plantation successfully operated for decades, before the house and land were left dormant sometime in the 1930’s.
 It was not until an intrepid movie producer rediscovered the property that the strange contents of the home’s interior were revealed.

-Thanks to State of Florida grant, the Historic Haile Homestead was refurbished and restored as a historical site in the 1990’s and is currently open to visitors.
+Thanks to a State of Florida grant, the Historic Haile Homestead was refurbished and restored as a historical site in the 1990’s and is currently open to visitors.
 The wall writings have been preserved in their original state, so any guest who is willing can try to decipher the family’s strange compulsion, though the walls were formally transcribed in 2001.

 Open only on Saturdays (10 a.m.-2 p.m.) and Sundays (12 p.m.-4 p.m.).
 Tours to visit the house occur at 15 minutes after every hour; $5 per person.

 To extend your historical experience, make a visit to the family plot at the nearby cemetery.
 Kanapaha Presbyterian Church Cemetery is located just 2.5 miles away, off SW 63rd Blvd.
 Be sure to look for the gravestone of Bennett Kelley in the corner; he was an enslaved laborer who was so beloved by Serena Haile that she insisted he be buried in the family plot (despite it being a whites-only cemetery).